nunezpaul/Skedda-Autoscheduler/README.md

 below all the commented information about crontab enter

 ```
+SKEDDA_UN={delete brackets. insert your username}
+SKEDDA_PW={delete brackets. insert your password}
+PATH={delete brackets. enter env into the CLI and copy-pasta the value you have on your machine}

 0 12 * * 2 python ~/path/to/file/scheduleMon.py
 5 12 * * 2 python ~/path/to/file/scheduleWed.py
 ```